APPLY TO BE A VENDOR

 • Whether you are a PNW regional vendor

 • Vendor Waiting List: We encourage you to apply early!
 The earlier you apply, the greater your chance of being selected.
-Priority placement is given to returning 2023 vendors and local Chamber member businesses, who have a limited early window in which to apply from November 1 – 15, 2023.
+Priority placement is given to returning 2024 vendors and local Chamber member businesses, who have a limited early window in which to apply from November 1 – 14, 2024.
 If you do not qualify for this early window, please be prepared to apply when the application link launches to all on November 15th.
-New vendors may be placed on a waiting list to allow us time to review products.

 Prospective vendors are NOT allowed to buy out the booth of another vendor who has already been accepted to our festival.
 Booths may not be shared/split between two vendors.
 We reserve the right to decline festival participation to any vendor at any time.